-Have a couple of back up meals that are easy, cheap and always on hand.
+Have a couple of back up recipes that are easy, cheap and always on hand.
 Mine are frozen pizza, pasta salad, rice and black beans (with cilantro) and spaghetti.
 These are great when you lose track of time, have something come up, have extra kids for dinner or you just need an easy meal.
 One pot recipes are my speciality!
 I like to keep things simple.

 I know I just said make a menu , but you also have to shop the sales.
 I was at Food Lion the other day and I saw two whole chickens that were just lowered in price and needed to be cooked that day.
 It was 10 in the morning and thought about my day.
 I came home and put one in the crockpot and one in the oven.

 We ate the one from the oven and I chopped up the chicken from the crock pot, split it up, and froze it to use later in soup.
 (Hint- Now I have an extra easy meal on hand ready to go.)
 I also made homemade broth and froze that.
 That’s so easy to do and makes soup taste so much better.

 Once you have some extra money in your food budget, you can start shopping ahead.
 When you see a sale item you can buy two or more, saving one for a future meal.
 I love doing this for meat and cheese.
 (My family can never have too much cheese.)
 Always keep an open mind about your dinner ideas.

 Chicken, Broccoli and Pasta Skillet

 This is a great one pan pasta dish with a yummy cheese sauce.
 Remember- anything with cheese is GOOD!

 Ingredients for Chicken, Broccoli and Pasta main dish